Kyriosity/read-write/README+/pencraft/README+/opuses/freestyle/SW_architect-aTake.md

 Architecture artifacts rest on collective development.

-MULTILEVEL and KNOW THE PREV LEVEL

-And let's salt all this with a bitter reminder that most projects are application of known arthitectural solutions with decent contribution.
-Much arch and desing solition are already solved in languages and platforms.
+And let's salt all this with a bitter reminder that most projects are application of known architectural solutions with decent contributions.
+Many arch and design solutions are already solved in languages and platforms.

 **This essay derives from and contributes to** [![Arc Deco](../../../../_rsc/_img/ArcDeco/ArcDeco-bar-12px.jpg)](../../../../software/ArcDeco/).